Institutes of Consecrated Life and Societies of Apostolic Life Notes on Religious Life

 §2 With the permission of the competent major Superior, first profession may be anticipated, though not by more than fifteen days.

-Canon 650 Object of Novitiate
+Canon 650 Director of Novices

 §1 The object of the novitiate demands that novices be formed under the supervision of the director of novices, in a manner of formation to be defined by the institute's own law.